MacintoshGarden/Website/Documentation/Archive/File-Integrity.md

 ### Digital Signatures
 We digitally sign files without encrypting them, this is another means available so that you know where the file comes from and to verify that said file hasn't been tampered with.
 For more information on verifying files using this method, check out the Guides.

+### Parity Archive
+All files in the archive, big or small, also have PAR2 files generated for additional verification and repair as an extra measure.
+These files are not available for download.